MatthewHaas/genetic_diversity/README.md

 ## GDS_from_VCF
 The purpose of this code is to generate a GDS (Genomic Data Structure) file from VCF files.
 GDS files are used with seqArray and SNPRelate to manage large genomic datasets.

+## filter_vcf_by_maf.sh
+This is a PBS batch script to filter (& recode) VCF files so that they are filtered for a minor allele frequency of at least 0.05.
+There is also a flag (--remove) along with a text file that contains the sample numbers (one per line) that belong to the Old Lake samples to remove them from consideration.
+The script does this individually for specific VCF files and then concatenates them into a larger VCF file to feed into either PLINK or the R package _poppr_.

 ## create_snp_list_from_plink
 The purpose of this code is to use plink (http://zzz.bwh.harvard.edu/plink/) to create a SNP list (table).